harvard-lts/digital-collections-explorer/README.md

 Available collection types:
 - `photographs`: For photo collections and image archives
 - `maps`: For map collections
-- `web-archives`: For web archive collections
+- `documents`: For born-digital documents collections

 This will configure the project for your specific collection type and build the frontend.